OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 }
 ```

 The two graphs combined result in a three-dimensional grid graph that resembles a trapazoidal prism, as shown below.
-For simplicity, a 2x2 tile grid graph is shown instead of the 3x3 example from `test.gmap`.
+For simplicity, a 2x2 tile grid graph is shown instead of the 3x3 example from `test.gbmap`.

 <img class="ui fluid centered image" src="../images/mino/2x2_grid_visual.png">